moq-wg/moq-transport/draft-lcurley-warp.md

 * `track_id`.
 The track identifier. {{track}}
-A decoder MUST block until the cooresponding `TRACK` message has been received.
+A decoder MUST block until the cooresponding PUBLISH message has been received.

 * `order`.
 An integer indicating the delivery order ({{delivery-order}}).